serenity-bdd/serenity-bdd.github.io/docs/guide/driver_config.md

 ### Automatic driver downloads

-Serenity integrates with [WebDriverManager](https://bonigarcia.dev/webdrivermanager/) to automatically download and install the appropriate driver binaries for the specified driver.
+By default, Selenium automatically downloads and installs the appropriate driver binaries for the specified driver.

 ### Configuring driver binaries by hand